postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 !!!

-This somewhat less than ideal performance can be fixed by indexing the vector column.
+This somewhat less than ideal performance can be fixed by indexing the embedding column.
 There are two types of indexes available in pgvector: IVFFlat and HNSW.

 IVFFlat indexes clusters the table into sublists, and when searching, only searches over a fixed number of the sublists.
-For example in the case above, if we were to add an IVFFlat index with 10 lists:
+In the case above, if we were to add an IVFFlat index with 10 lists:

 !!! generic

-!!! code_block time="10.493 ms"
+!!! code_block time="4989.398 ms"

 ```postgresql
 CREATE INDEX ON text_and_embeddings USING ivfflat (embedding vector_cosine_ops) WITH (lists = 10);